spacedogXYZ/email-validator/README.md

     stop_on_invalid: true
 });```

+## Nightly Batch Processing
+- run at least one worker process `python manager.py rq worker`
+- trigger nightly batches via cron or Heroku scheduler with `python manager.py queue_nightly_tasks`
+- new emails will be downloaded from configured CRM and checked with Flanker
+- old emails which have not taken an action will be double checked with Briteverify (if BRITEVERIFY_API_KEY is provided)
+- emails which fail their second validation can be unsubscribed
+- nightly reports are sent via email to admins and optional Slack channel

 ## Deployment
 - caches mail server responses in Redis, or thread-local dictionary
 - warm cache with `python manager.py warm_cache -f REMOTE_FILE` or `python manager.py warm_cache -f - < LOCAL_FILE`
+- when running in Heroku, you may want to run `python manager.py warm_cache` before `uwsgi uwsgi.ini`, to ensure flanker.address_lib parser is run successfully

 ## Development
 - create python virtual environment `virtualenv .venv`